 The figures below give several examples of unknown damage functions and how they relate to damage functions describing risks with known primary features.
-Figure 81 shows a one-story unknown residential damage function for wood-frame buildings and how this relates to one-story wood-frame damage functions for single-family homes, multi-family dwellings, and condos.
+Figure 110 shows a one-story unknown residential damage function for wood-frame buildings and how this relates to one-story wood-frame damage functions for single-family homes, multi-family dwellings, and condos.
+The unknown residential damage function is very close to the single-family home damage function because the majority of one-story residential risks in the Verisk Industry Exposure Database are single-family homes.

-Figure 82 shows a series of damage functions for commercial one-story buildings.
+Figure 111 shows a series of damage functions for commercial one-story buildings.
 These damage functions vary based on construction type.
 Here, we see that the unknown lies between the known damage functions based on relative Industry Exposure Database weights.
-Figure 83 illustrates various height damage functions for concrete commercial buildings.
+Figure 112 illustrates various height damage functions for concrete commercial buildings.
+Here, we also see that the unknown falls within the known values and lies between a low-rise and a mid-rise structure based on Industry Exposure Database weights.

-Figure 81.
+Figure 110.
 Unknown residential wind damage function shown alongside other residential occupancy wind damage functions, for a one-story wood-frame building

-Figure 82.
+Figure 111.
 Unknown construction wind damage function shown alongside various other construction wind damage functions, for a one-story general commercial building